mortie/waitland/README.md

-# Waitland: wait until the Wayland compositor exits
+# Waitland: Wait until the Wayland compositor exits

-Waitland is the simplest possible Wayland client program.
+Waitland is the simplest possible Wayland client.
 Its only purpose is to create a connection to the Wayland compositor, then do absolutely nothing until the connection closes, at which point waitland will exit.

+Optionally, you can also make it spawn a child process after connecting to the wayland compositor and then kill that child process when the connection closes.

 The indeded use-case is for scriptch which need to clean up after themselves when the Wayland compositor exits.